WH0LEWHALE/Linux-Strike/README.md

  - A lot of changes made into the ivp, vphysics and gameplay in general.
  - Ragdolls was behaving weird, now everything works as intended.

-<h1 align="center"> TO-DO & Bugs </h1>
+<h1 align="center"> TO-DO </h1>

-- Underwater effects are missing or needs to be fixed
+- Underwater blur effect are missing, its not really important
 - Remove code/item leftovers and clean-up the unnecessary stuff.

 **<p align="center">